Skip to main content

 Do not tighten the base before checking on the angles/view

-Note: due to the lens' fixed nature, only digital rotation will be available from the dashboard at increments of 180°
+Due to the fixed nature of the lens, only digital rotation is available from the dashboard in 180° increments.

 8. Tighten the top of the base clockwise once you have a confirmed position.